xMOROx/Machine-Learning-Project-2025-2026/README.md

 ## 3. Setup & Installation

-This project uses Python `venv` for environment management and `pip` for package installation.
+This project uses Python `uv` to manage venvs and dependencies.

 ### Step 1: Clone This Repository